fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. note::
-   Internally, PEC is implemented by forcing the tangential electric field in this region be zero, which is characteristic of an ideal conductor that can't be penetrated by electric field lines.
+   Internally, PEC is implemented by forcing the tangential electric field in this region to be zero, which is characteristic of an ideal conductor that can't be penetrated by electric field lines.
 If resistive losses are unimportant, one can use PEC rather than a realistic material model for simplicity and efficiency.